-We found another bar called Toro Loco that was a little more chill.
+We found another bar called Toro Loco.
 We were the youngest people in there and they were playing Greek songs with that polka beat.
 Everyone knew the words.
 Very different environment but no less fun.

 We neither creamed nor rallied.